EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 ### Key Object Relationships and Rules Overview

 #### Users and Sessions
-- Users can join multiple sessions.
+- Users can join one sessions but may store multiple.
 - User participation in a session is tracked in both the user object (`sessionsJoined`) and the session object (`participants`).
 - A user can set any session they've joined as their "current" session.

-#### Teams and Sessions
-- Teams belong to exactly one session.
-- Teams cannot be reused across sessions.
-- Teams must be assigned to a session before members can be added.

-#### Users and Teams
-- Users can join teams but only within the context of a session.
-- A user can be part of only one team per session but may belong to different teams in different sessions.
-- Team membership is tracked in both the user object and the team object.

 #### Creating Objects
-- Users, teams, and sessions are created as blank objects.
+- Users and sessions are created as blank objects.
 - Attributes are set later via update operations.
 - This approach ensures proper initialization and consistent state.